Peritonitis and Abdominal Sepsis Medication

 Clindamycin (Cleocin)

 Clindamycin is a semisynthetic antibiotic produced by 7(S)-chloro-substitution of 7(R)-hydroxyl group of its parent compound lincomycin.
 It inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
 Clindamycin distributes widely in the body without penetration of the CNS.
-Clindamycin is protein bound and excreted by the liver and kidneys.
+Clindamycin is protein bound and is excreted by the liver and kidneys.

 Carbapenems